Book Now

 Ready to See What Works in Your Home?

 Salt Lake City homes are all over the map, literally and architecturally.
-The right floor for your Avenues bungalow is different from your neighbor’s downtown condo, which is different from your friend’s Daybreak build.
+The right floor for your Avenues bungalow is different from your neighbor’s downtown condo, which is different from your friend’s south-valley build.

 We bring curated samples directly to your home so you can see colors, textures, and materials in your actual lighting, next to your actual walls and trim.
 No showroom trip.
 No guessing.